jaimicore/matrix-clustering_stand-alone/README.md

 2. Group
 3. Collection

-The motif Ids in this reference table must be the same IDs as in the motif files, if this is not the case the program will stop.
+The motif IDs in this reference table must be the same IDs as in the motif files, if this is not the case the program will stop.

 The collection names in the reference table must be the same as those in the matrix file table, if this is not the case the program will stop.